gcc-mirror/gcc/gcc/config/mips/sb1.md

 ;; investigated.
 Maybe using 2 here will give better results.

 (define_insn_reservation "ir_sb1_branch" 0
-  (and (eq_attr "cpu" "sb1")
+  (and (eq_attr "cpu" "sb1,sb1a")
        (eq_attr "type" "branch,jump,call"))
   "sb1_ex0")

 ;; ???
 This is 1 cycle for ldl/ldr to ldl/ldr when they use the same data
 ;; register as destination.

 ;; ???
-Can co-issue a load with a dependent arith insn if it executes on an EX ;; unit.
+SB-1 can co-issue a load with a dependent arith insn if it executes on ;; an EX unit.
 Can not co-issue if the dependent insn executes on an LS unit.
+;; SB-1A can always co-issue here.

 ;; A load normally has a latency of zero cycles.
 In some cases, dependent ;; insns can be issued in the same cycle.
 However, a value of 1 gives